fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 Download the preview release with the link.
 After downloads execute it.

 > *CAUTION*
-> **Windows platform (64bits)** is required to start use the application.
+> **Windows (64bits)** is required to start use the application.
+> Only Windows 10 is tested.
 >

-You will see the install processing window.
+The setup program will install FramerFlow, add the shortcut in the start menu.
 It usually takes around 5~10 minutes.
 You will be ready to get started soon.

 <img src="blank.png" class="lazy" width="472" height="312" data-src="http://resources.framerflow.com/assets/install-spinner.gif">